 My lightest ever holiday luggage lacked nothing I needed, and only two unused items which could have been left out.
 Not perfection, but I'm getting nearer!

-This also relates to packing and preparation for a trip.
+This can also relate to packing and preparation for a trip.

 Carrying too much luggage can leave you feeling weighed down, mentally as well as physically.
 Not having all the stuff you need, through lack of planning, can be a source of irritation.
 Lack of research can lead to that discomforting feeling that you might be missing something.

-How true this is might depend on personality type, but for me being alone and being lonely are two different things.
+How true this is might depend on personality type, and where you sit on the introvert-extrovert spectrum.
+But for me, being alone and being lonely are two different things.
 One doesn't necessarily lead to the other.
 A lot of my travel and bushwalking has been by myself, and it has not been lonely.
 Being alone can heighten awareness of surroundings, which can make wilderness walks especially enjoyable.

 Solo travel in general can be anything but lonely.
-When you don't have familiar people around you, you tend to talk to strangers more - especially other solo travellers.
+When you don't have familiar people around you, even introverts like me tend to talk to strangers more - especially other solo travellers.
 I've travelled with other people as well as by myself, and found the solo trips to be just as social.

 When holidays are discussed in lunch rooms and social meetings, overseas travel tends to be more highly regarded than domestic travel, or "staying home".
 It's as if going to faraway foreign destinations is more desirable, and travel within one's own country is second best ... something you only do if you can't afford to go overseas.

 Think about that a moment.
 For every foreign country which seems appealing and desirable to visit - isn't that country "home" for the people who live in it?
 Why can't it be just as appealing to travel in for those who are already there?